Resources needed: Clear space, some classical music (optional).

 Closure: Tell the children that the elephant is very tired and he is going to go to sleep with his ballet shoes.
 (Everyone lies down on the floor and kisses their ballet shoes good night.
 They stay very still as if they were asleep.)
 The teacher moves around the room trying to get the elephants to move.
 If an elephant moves then they have to get up and help the teacher to get the other sleeping elephants to move.
 They are not allowed to touch the other elephants, but they may move close and try to get them to laugh by talking to them.

-For more drama and movement activities and stories click below.
+For more movement stories, activities and games click here.